Iterative methods for k-Hessian equations: Introduction

 The simplicity of the methods discussed in this paper and the facility with which they can be implemented, make them attractive to researchers interested in Monge-Amp\`ere equations.
 The other major motivation to study the subharmonicity preserving iterations is that they can be adapted to the finite element context and have been numerically shown in that context to be robust for non smooth solutions.

-In two dimension \eqref{k-H-iterative} appears to perform well in the degenerate case $f \geq 0$ as discrete convexity is enforced in the iterations.
-The situation is different in three dimension.
-Numerical experiments indicate that in the degenerate case, with $k=2, n=3$, \eqref{k-H-iterative} may not reproduce a solution which is convex.
+In two dimension, \eqref{k-H-iterative} appears to perform well in the degenerate case $f \geq 0$ as discrete $k$-convexity is enforced in the iterations.
+The situation is different in three dimension with $k=2$.
+We were not able to reproduce the solution $u(x,y,z)=|x-1/2|$ by solving \eqref{k-H1} with $k=2$ and using \eqref{k-H-iterative}.
+Here, since $u$ does not depend on $z$, we have $f(x,y,z)=0$ as in the two dimensional case.
 However, for $n=3$ and $k=3$, we can preserve convexity in the degenerate case by using the sequence of nonlinear $2$-Hessian equations

-with $u_{m+1}=g$ on $\partial \Omega$.
+with $u^{m+1}=g$ on $\partial \Omega$.
 Each of these equations is solved iteratively by \eqref{k-H-iterative} with $k=2, n=3$.
 We note that $\bigg(\frac{1}{3} S_2 (D^2 u^m)\bigg)^{\frac{3}{2}} - \det D^2 u^m \geq 0$ when $S_2 (D^2 u^m)>0$, \cite[Lemma 15.12]{Lieberman96}.
-Starting with an initial guess which satisfies $S_2 (D^2 u^0) >0$ and setting $\det D^2 u^m=0$ in \eqref{sigma2k} whenever $S_2 (D^2 u^m)=0$, we obtain a double sequence iterative method which at the limit enforce $\Delta u \geq 0, S_2 D^2 u\geq 0$, and $ \det D^2 u = f \geq 0$.
+Starting with an initial guess which satisfies $S_2 (D^2 u^0) >0$ and setting $\det D^2 u^m=0$ in \eqref{sigma2k} whenever $S_2 (D^2 u^m)=0$, we obtain a double sequence iterative method which at the limit enforce $\Delta u \geq 0, S_2 (D^2 u) \geq 0$, and $ \det D^2 u = f \geq 0$.

-It was believed by many that preserving convexity in three dimension for the Monge-Amp\`ere equation through a generalization of the iterative method introduced in \cite{Benamou2010} is not possible.
+The reason for setting $\det D^2 u^m=0$ in \eqref{sigma2k} whenever $S_2 (D^2 u^m)=0$ is motivated by the observation that in the case $f=0$, if $S_2 (D^2 u^m)=0$, $S_2 (D^2 u^{m+1})$ is ill-defined or complex valued if $\det D^2 u^m>0$.
+While \eqref{k-H-iterative} may be inexact for degenerate 2-Hessian equations, its use inside a double iterative method appears effective.
+This is reminiscent of inexact Uzawa algorithms.